guiorioli/finders/README.md

  * offind: Searchs for given filename, displays a list of option, lets you open one, using 'o'
  * killer: Kills all PIDs found with given name
  * closeall: Tries to close all given PID windows using wmctrl (not killing, closing)

 Additionally, to accelerate opening files:
  * e: edit given file with given editor
  * o: open given file using default X opener

 Both 'e' and 'o' editors can be configured in ~/.config/finders/e and ~/.config/finders/o, respectivelly
- * Default e editor: gedit
+ * Default e editor: configured during install
  * Default o editor: xdg-open

 ### Usage